 The cost of a four-year degree from a Colorado public school is now astronomical.

-The University of Colorado and Colorado State University estimate the cost of tuition, tuition, accommodation, and books to be approximately $ 30,000 for the academic year.
+The University of Colorado and Colorado State University estimate tuition, tuition, accommodation, and books to be approximately $ 30,000 for the academic year.
 A Colorado student who graduates in four years will have spent $ 120,000.

 Tuition fees should have increased at the same rate as inflation.
 However, Elizabeth Hernandez of the Denver Post reported that between 2011 and 2021, tuition fees at four-year colleges in Colorado rose 36% adjusted for inflation.